 There’s the TV show host who drinks his own pee one too many times.
-There’s the Hollywood movie where the good guy somehow survives a plane crash, navigates through a desert island and sucks snake venom from an otherwise fatal wound.
-And then there’s your uncle who once claimed he survived a shark attack by punching the creature in the nose.
+There’s the Hollywood movie where the good guy somehow survives a plane crash, navigates through a desert island, and sucks snake venom from an otherwise fatal wound.
+And then there’s your uncle, who once claimed he survived a shark attack by punching the creature in the nose.

 False.
 First, it’s an established fact that more people are killed by livestock than they are by sharks.
 According to stats, shark attacks happen to one in 11 million people, so despite what “Jaws” wants you to believe, these attacks are actually rare.

 Survival experts say that in case of a shark attack, your best chance is to stay calm.
 Sharks don’t have hands or feet to explore with, so they use their mouth to do all the work.
 Draw as little attention to yourself as possible.
 Don’t flail around or cause unnecessary movement that will excite or agitate the shark.

 If the attack is inevitable, striking the shark in sensitive areas like its eyes and gills is better than aiming for the nose.
 The nose is right above the shark’s mouth—you’ll sooner lose a limb than ward a shark off that way.

-An electromagnetic pulse attack will fry all electronic devices and leave us all for dead
+True or False: An electromagnetic pulse attack will fry all electronic devices and leave us all for dead

 It would take a significantly strong EMP to take out whole electrical grids.
 Even then, you can still protect your devices using a Faraday cage, so instantly dying from an EMP?
-Highly unlikely unless you’re tethered to life support devices like a mechanical ventilator that may not be connected to a Uninterruptable Power Supply (UPS) System.
+Highly unlikely unless you’re tethered to life support devices like a mechanical ventilator that may not be connected to an Uninterruptable Power Supply (UPS) System.

-Standing in a doorway during an earthquake will keep you safe
+True or False: Standing in a doorway during an earthquake will keep you safe

-The “triangle of life” theory of earthquake survival, which stipulates that you have to take shelter near large, solid items that can provide a void or space in case the structure collapses, is also not recommended by first responders and disaster preparedness experts.
+The “triangle of life” theory of earthquake survival, which stipulates that you have to take shelter near large, solid items that can provide a void or space in case the structure collapses, also isn’t recommended by first responders and disaster preparedness experts.
 This theory also does not protect one from falling objects and debris.
 During an earthquake, Duck, Cover, and Hold is the best way to keep yourself and others safe.

-You can drink water from a cactus to quench your thirst
+True or False: You can drink water from a cactus to quench your thirst

 When stuck in the desert, it’s better to seek protection from the harsh temperatures and save your energy for later.
-You’ll end up losing more fluids trying to find a water source under the heat of the sun, so best conserve it by seeking shelter and moving later in the day when it’s much cooler.
+You’ll end up losing more fluids trying to find a water source under the heat of the sun, so conserve it by seeking shelter and moving later in the day when it’s much cooler.

-Venomous insects like scorpions and tarantulas are edible
+True or False: Venomous insects like scorpions and tarantulas are edible

 True.
 Although they look positively nasty and can sting you real bad, many scorpion species and tarantulas are actually edible.
 All you have to do is take the stingers out and cook them thoroughly to neutralize their venom.
 Other edible insects include grasshoppers, ants, and beetles.

-Moss only grows on the north side of trees
+True or False: Moss only grows on the north side of trees

 This is simply because that side receives less sunlight.
 However, like all other living things, they thrive wherever conditions are ideal and their growth doesn’t truly depend on one certain direction.
 You’ll be better off finding true north using celestial navigation or by using a good old compass.

-Drinking alcohol will keep you warm
+True or False: Drinking alcohol will keep you warm

 Eating snow or ice will also do the same thing, so before you ingest something for hydration, make sure it’s not frozen.

-You must rub frostbitten skin for warmth
+True or False: You must rub frostbitten skin for warmth

-You can suck the poison out of a snake bite
+True or False: You can suck the poison out of a snake bite

 Very false.
-The general public may think that this myth is a good first aid solution, but it can’t be farther from the truth.
+The general public may think that this myth is a good first aid solution, but it can’t be further from the truth.
 Sucking poison from a snake bite is ineffective and can actually do more harm than good.

-Icing or a tourniquet won’t do much either.
+Icing or a tourniquet won’t do much, either.
 If someone gets bitten by a poisonous snake, the best course of action would be to stay calm and to quickly transport the person to a medical facility so they could be treated with the appropriate anti-venom.

-If you’re stuck inside a sinking car, you have to wait for the water to fill the car before you can escape
+True or False: If you’re stuck inside a sinking car, you have to wait for the water to fill the car before you can escape

 True.
 Crashing your car and plunging it into the water is panic-inducing.
-Unfortunately, a lot of people die in incidents like this because they don’t know what to do, or spend so much time and energy trying to open stuck doors.
+Unfortunately, a lot of people die in incidents like this because they don’t know what to do or spend so much time and energy trying to open stuck doors.

-You can drink your own pee to quench your thirst
+True or False: You can drink your own pee to quench your thirst

 True, but only in extreme survival situations.
 While it’s true that urine is largely composed of water and is sterile, it’s also made up of compounds that your body is trying to get rid of, like urea.

-You can survive as long as you have enough supplies
+True or False: You can survive as long as you have enough supplies

 False.
 Sure, the right supplies and adequate materials can provide for some of your needs during a survival situation, but they won’t be enough.
 Aside from having supplies, you will also need a sharp set of skills and a level head between your shoulders to weather the toughest situations.

-You can start a fire with just 2 pieces of wood
+True or False: You can start a fire with just 2 pieces of wood

 Somewhat true.
 When done properly, you can start a fire with just two pieces of wood using the fire plow method.
-This type of friction fire is done using one piece as the base and another as the “friction stick”.
+This type of friction fire is done using one piece as the base and another as the “friction stick.”